Extending Instructional System Design

 As we move farther to the right of the scale to complex learning environments, there are no Exemplary Performers to use as models and few or no experts to draw upon, thus we get most of our information by totally immersing ourselves into the environment of those most affected by the problem in order to “paint a picture of an emergent practice.”
 This is because as Rittel (1972) discovered — the best experts within these types of environments are those affected by the solution — since they are the only ones to have experienced the complexity of the problem, they are the best experts for helping to improve that environment.

 You need to look for solutions that support informal learning.
 This is because the complexity of such environments normally needs a small seed of formal learning with large nourishments of informal learning.

 This step brings together everything you learned in the first step in order to integrate the learning environment; or in other words — to create a whole.

 Now this is basically what you do with the Design phase of ADDIE, except with ADDIE, it implies a set of steps, such as developing learning objectives, identify the learning steps, developing tests, etc. If we look at the two terms being placed on a continuum it would look like this:

-One method that will help you from straying too far to the right or left is to use a mapping or graphic technique, such as Cathy Moore's Action Mapping:
+One method that will help you from straying too far to the right or left is to use a mapping or graphic technique (see the section, Mapping the Design).

-Development in ADDIE is typically thought of as creating the learning content, products, and services, in addition to selecting the media that will carry or deliver the instructional content to the learners.
-Frog Design defines Divergence as branching out beyond what is normally does in its ecosystem in order to take in a wider footprint that provides a holistic solution:
+The Development phase in ADDIE is typically thought of as creating the learning content, products, and services, in addition to selecting the media that will carry or deliver the instructional content to the learners.
+Frog Design defines Divergence as branching out beyond what is normally done in the ecosystem in order to take in a wider footprint that provides a holistic solution:

-The Development and Divergence Continuum works differently from both the other two ones:
+The Development and Divergence Continuum works differently from both the other two processes: